carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-profdata.rst

 .. option:: -instr (default)

  Specify that the input profile is an instrumentation-based profile.
-When using instrumentation-based profiles, the format of the generated file can be generated in one of the two ways:

- .. option:: -binary (default)

- Emit the profile using a binary encoding in indexed profile format.

- .. option:: -text

- Emit the profile in text format.

 .. option:: -sample

  Specify that the input profile is a sample-based profile.

-When using sample-based profiles, the format of the generated file can be generated in one of three ways:
+ The format of the generated file can be generated in one of three ways:

  .. option:: -binary (default)

  Emit the profile using a binary encoding.
+For instrumentation-based profile the output format is the indexed binary format.

  .. option:: -text

  Emit the profile in text mode.
+This option can also be used with both sample-based and instrumentation-based profile.
+When this option is used the profile will be dumped in the text format that is parsable by the profile reader.

  .. option:: -gcc